 Generally, federal employee and veteran benefits payable are recorded during the time employee services are rendered.
-The related liabilities for defined benefit pension plans, veterans' compensation, burial and education benefits, postretirement health benefits, and post-retirement life insurance benefits, are recorded at estimated present value of future benefits, less any estimated present value of future normal cost contributions.
+The related liabilities for defined benefit pension plans, veterans' compensation, burial, education and training benefits, postretirement health benefits, and post-retirement life insurance benefits, are recorded at estimated present value of future benefits, less any estimated present value of future normal cost contributions.
 Normal cost is the portion of the actuarial present value of projected benefits allocated as an expense for employee services rendered in the current year.
 Actuarial gains and losses (as well as prior service cost, if any) are recognized immediately in the year they occur without amortization.

 VA also provides certain veterans and/or their dependents with pension benefits, based on annual eligibility reviews, if the veteran died or was disabled for nonservice-related causes.
-The actuarial present value of the future liability for these VA pension benefits is a non-exchange transaction and is not required to be recorded on the Balance Sheet.
+The pension program for veterans is not accounted for as a "federal employee pension plan" under SFFAS No. 5, Accounting for Liabilities of the Federal Government, due to differences between its eligibility conditions and those of federal employee pensions.
+Therefore, a future liability for pension benefits is not recorded.
 These benefits are recognized as expenses when benefits are paid rather than when employee services are rendered.

-The liabilities for Federal Employees' Compensation Act (FECA) benefits are recorded at estimated present value of future benefits for injuries and deaths that have already been incurred.
+The actuarial liability for FECA benefits is recorded at estimated present value of future benefits for injuries and deaths that have already been incurred.

-Gains and losses from changes in long-term assumptions used to estimate federal employee pensions, Other Retirement Benefits (ORB), and Other Postemployment Benefits (OPEB) liabilities are reflected separately on the Statement of Net Cost and the components of the expense related to federal employee pension, ORB, and OPEB liabilities are disclosed in Note 12-Federal Employee and Veteran Benefits Payable as prescribed by SFFAS No. 33, Pensions, Other Retirement Benefits, and Other Postemployment Benefits: Reporting the Gains and Losses from Changes in Assumptions and Selecting Discount Rates and Valuation Dates.
+Gains and losses from changes in long-term assumptions used to estimate federal employee pensions, ORB, and OPEB liabilities are reflected separately on the Statement of Net Cost and the components of the expense related to federal employee pension, ORB, and OPEB liabilities are disclosed in Note 12-Federal Employee and Veteran Benefits Payable as prescribed by SFFAS No. 33, Pensions, Other Retirement Benefits, and Other Postemployment Benefits: Reporting the Gains and Losses from Changes in Assumptions and Selecting Discount Rates and Valuation Dates.
 In addition, SFFAS No. 33 also provides a standard for selecting the discount rate assumption for present value estimates of federal employee pension, ORB, and OPEB liabilities.